-Through community partners and working with Hawkeye Community college, Region 7 RDWB has developed Career Pathways in advanced manufacturing and healthcare.
-Sector Boards for both these career fields meet regularly to gain business input and assess employers needs for ongoing curriculum development.
 Region 7 will continue to develop and expand career pathways in various industry sectors, particularly in high demand areas based on local labor market needs and trends.
 Input from business experts serving on Sector Boards will be factored into the development of curriculum and desired industry recognized credentials.
 Communication and collaboration to include and utilize current information will be incorporated into core programs and activities.
 Some Board members may serve a dual role or be called upon as a resource person to assure communication is shared in a timely manner.

-Co-enrollment in multiple programs, such as AEL & WIOA Youth, GAP & Promise Jobs, are already occurring to provide participants with greater access to services and effective case management to ensure follow through of credential attainment.
+Co-enrollment in multiple programs, such as AEL & WIOA Youth, GAP & Promise Jobs, are already occurring due to the established Core Partner joint application and referral process.
+As a result, participants have greater access to services and effective case management to ensure follow through of credential attainment.